 The 1906 earthquake changed the family’s fate, finding them returning to San Quentin to live with Leander Carpenter.
 J.H.
 Carpenter returned to work at the prison as a guard.

 “We were herded aboard (a lumber schooner) with other refugees and set sail for Marin County.
 Although it was now well past sunset, it wasn’t dark.
-The glow from ten thousand fires lit up the sky,” Gladys Duffy wrote in “Warden’s Wife,” her 1959 memoir.
+The glow from 10,000 fires lit up the sky,” she wrote.
 “I was asleep on my feet when we finally arrived at Grandfather Carpenter’s house, but his hearty welcome roused me.
 ‘Come in!
 Come in!
 There’s plenty of room.’
-After just one week at San Quentin, I was convinced that it was the finest place in the world. … Best of all, I had plenty of playmates.
-Most of the prison guards had large families so I found nearly a dozen youngsters close to my own age.”
+After just one week at San Quentin, I was convinced that it was the finest place in the world.
+Best of all, I had plenty of playmates (with) nearly a dozen youngsters close to my own age.”

 Leander Carpenter passed away in 1918.